 In case you haven’t seen the scale degrees before and how they look, know that the lower-case roman numerals., “i,” mean Minor, and the upper-case numerals, “V,” mean Major.

-***If you want to learn more about theory, I suggest going over to Music Theory’s website, or pick up Mark Sarnecki’s book on theory from Amazon as well as the answer book which is equally as important.
+***To learn more about theory, go over to Music Theory’s website, or pick up Mark Sarnecki’s book on theory from Amazon as well as the answer book which is equally as important.

 The “+” means augmented and the “º” means diminished.